jukofyork/control-vectors/README.md

 ### Command Line Arguments

 - `--model_id`: The model ID or path to load the pretrained model.
-- `--output_path`: The path to save the modified models or control vectors.
+- `--output_path`: The path to save the control vectors.
 - `--system_prompt_file`: The file path for system prompts.
 - `--prompt_file`: The file path for user prompts.
 - `--num_prompt_samples`: The number of prompts to sample (default: 1000).